Jovan Subotić: Biography

 He was married to Savka Subotić (1834–1918), a progressive proponent of women's education, and a founding member of several Serbian women's organizations.
-They had seven children: Dejan, Žarko, Vid, Verica, Vojislav, Branislav, and Ozren.
-Zarko and Vida, died as children; Vojislav became a famous doctor in Serbia, and Dejan (Dean) went to study in Imperial Russia and became a lieutenant general and governor-general in the Russian Far East.
+They had seven children: Dejan, Žarko, Vid, Verica, Vojislav, Branislav, and Ozren. Žarko and Vida, died as children; Vojislav became a famous doctor in Serbia, and Dejan (Dean) went to study in Imperial Russia and became a lieutenant general and governor-general in the Russian Far East.

 Patriot

 Subotić was an ardent Serbian patriot, and during the 1848 Revolution he distinguished himself by his steady resistance to Hungarian pretensions on territories populated by Serbs.
 He was actively involved in the 1848 Serbian National Movement as a Budapest delegate, representing the Serbian nation in the Austrian Empire, and then as a member of the Serbian Central Committee in Karlovci.
 He left in his autobiography a vivid recollection of the historic first Slav congress uniting representatives from many Slav countries, then under the Austrian yoke.
 In 1848 he was sent as a delegate to attend the Prague Slavic Congress, 1848, a culmination of the initial phase of Pan-Slav cultural collaboration in the Habsburg Empire.
 The Council of the Serbs in Pest selected their delegates for Prague including Archimandrite Nikanor Grujić, a renowned orator, Archpriest Pavle Stamatović, who led that delegation, Djordje Stojković, and Jovan Subotić.
 The delegates from Serbia included the dean of Serbian thought, Vuk Karadžić, and the philologist Djura Daničić, Karadžić's ardent supporter.
 Subotić acted as the secretary.

 According to several testimonies, Prague had a festive appearance due to the efforts of all its citizens.
 Banners were everywhere and all the houses were decorated.
 Jovan Subotić, a statesman and a member of the Serbian delegation gave his own account of this event.
 In his writings he commented on the disruption of the Congress in the aftermath of Vidovdan (Saint Vitus Day).
 The congress itself is not described in much detail, but Subotić includes some interesting recollections and evaluations of the historic meeting by Serbian delegates, and by the indomitable Mikhail Bakunin which illuminate more clearly the central theme of his book.
 According to Subotić's recollections, the celebration in the street of Prague were monitored and declared unruly by the Austrian authorities.

 "We conferred and worked until the Orthodox All Saints Day.
 On this very day, the Slavic Liturgy was celebrated at St. Wenceslaus Square.
 Archpriest Pavle Stamatović and Archimandrite Nikanor Grujić were officiating....As soon as they (Austrian authorities) realized that the Congress turned against their plans, they became furious....and aimed to disband our Congress and arranged the bombing of Prague by General Alfred I, Prince of Windisch-Grätz...."